crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 kubectl create -f cluster/examples/workloads/wordpress-aws/cluster.yaml
 ```

-It will take a while (~15 minutes) for the EKS cluster to be deployed and becoming ready.
+It will take a while (~15 minutes) for the EKS cluster to be deployed and become available.
 You can keep an eye on its status with the following command:

 ```console
 kubectl -n crossplane-system get ekscluster -o custom-columns=NAME:.metadata.name,STATE:.status.state,CLUSTERNAME:.status.clusterName,ENDPOINT:.status.endpoint,LOCATION:.spec.location,CLUSTERCLASS:.spec.classRef.name,RECLAIMPOLICY:.spec.reclaimPolicy
 ```

-Once the cluster is done provisioning, you should see output similar to the following (note the `STATE` field is `ACTIVE` and the `ENDPOINT` field has a value):
+Once the cluster is done provisioning, you should see output similar to the following
+> Note:  the `STATE` field is `ACTIVE` and the `ENDPOINT` field has a value):

 ```console
 NAME                                       STATE      CLUSTERNAME   ENDPOINT                                                                   LOCATION   CLUSTERCLASS       RECLAIMPOLICY